Junaid-Hussain/MB-200-Dynamics365CustomerEngagementCore-/Instructions/Labs/LAB[MB-200]_M03L06_Modifying_Views.md

 3. Enter **Created This Month** for Name and click **Save**.

 4. Locate the **Filter By**… section of the **View** property.
 You should have **Status is ‘Active’**.
-All records have a status field, if you don’t filter to only active you may have records showing in your list that are not editable or meant to be inactive.
-Inactive is used in CDS to mark records as soft deleted as an alternate to physically deleting the records.
+All records have a status field; if you don’t filter to only show active, you may have records showing in your list that are not editable or meant to be inactive.
+Inactive is used in the Common Data Service to mark records as soft deleted as an alternate to physically deleting the records.

-5. You will add the Created On filed back to the View.
-Click on the **+** button located on the top right of the view.
+5. You will add the Created On feild back to the View.
+Click on the **+ Add Column** button located on the top right of the view.

 6. Select All and then select **Created On**.

-7. Click on the **V** button of the **Created On** column header.
+7. Click on the **dropdown** button of the **Created On** column header.

 8. Select **Filter By**.